Connect

 Public Transit in Calgary and Winnipeg

-Calgary's public transportation system helps to lower traffic congestion and reduce commute time compared to major cities.
+Calgary's public transportation system helps to lower traffic congestion and reduce commute times.
 The Calgary Transit and Access Calgary systems help people get around the city by train and bus.
 There is a light rail transit system called the CTrain and around 170 bus routes.
 Access Calgary offers a special service for people with disabilities to help them get where they need to go.
 Nearly 50% of the workforce uses Calgary Transit each day.

-On the other hand, Winnipeg has no light rail transit system, and most occupants have their own vehicles for transportation.
-There is a bus system called Winnipeg Transit that can be used, and Downtown Spirit provides free transportation between different areas in the downtown Winnipeg area.
+On the other hand, Winnipeg has no light rail transit system, and most residents have their own vehicles.
+There is a bus system called Winnipeg Transit that can be used, and Downtown Spirit provides free transportation between different areas in downtown Winnipeg.
 Residents can also use ride-share apps and taxi services to help them get to their final destinations.

 Best Suburbs in Each City for Short Downtown Commutes

-Finding a suburb near the major cities and downtown areas is a great way to reduce commute times and reduce the travel you need to take to get home or get to work.
+Finding a suburb near the major cities and downtown areas is a great way to reduce commute times and the travel you need to take to get home or to work.
 The city of Chestermere is one of the best suburbs for short commutes to Downtown Calgary.
+Prospective residents can also consider homes in Airdrie or the Okotoks community for easy commutes.

 In Winnipeg, the Headingley suburb provides the closest connections to downtown Winnipeg, which helps residents quickly travel to where they need to go and avoid the complicated street system that can slow down the average commute and take time to get to their final destination.